 The Mayo-Portland Adaptability Inventory-4 (MPAI-4) is an industry-recognized assessment tool and a national standard supported by the Brain Injury Association.
-It evaluates functioning across 35 distinct areas to determine the severity and impact of a brain injury.
+It assesses functioning across 35 distinct areas to determine the severity and impact of a brain injury.

 NeuRoads NM delivers individualized rehabilitation across key areas of focus designed to support recovery, independence, and community integration.
 These areas include: